7thLucas/full-app-6a2f3-0afcc-4737/_doc/product-overview.md

 Authoritative, precise, and trustworthy.
 Premium without being inaccessible — calm confidence rather than hype.

 ## Strategic Principles
+- **Speed to authentication** — instant results are the trust mechanism; if verification takes days, the transaction stalls and doubt wins
 - Verification happens at the moment of sale, not after the fact
 - Speed and credibility in a single step — seconds, not days
 - Certificate-backed results that travel with the transaction (Pro Plan)